nameless-and-blameless/TAG/drafts/Patricia-Ann-Williams.md

 Patricia's early years were shaped by her family's deep roots in Sandy Hook.
 Her conception was immortalized in the song "Raspberry Beret" by her cousin, Prince Rogers Nelson, which retells the story of her parents' casual sexual encounter.
 The song references "old man Johnson's farm," a real location on Johnson Hill Road in Sandy Hook, adding a touch of musical legacy to Patricia's life story.

 #### Move to Kentucky
 After divorcing Jesse Williams, Patricia faced the challenge of starting anew.
 She moved to Lexington, Kentucky, with the support of Rev. Dr. Felix G. Williams, III, her ex-husband's cousin.
-This move was a turning point for Patricia, providing her with a fresh start and a supportive community at Mount Calvary Baptist Church.
+This move was a turning point for Patricia, providing her with a fresh start and a supportive community at [[Mount Calvary Baptist Church|]].
 Patricia quickly integrated into the community, finding a job with the help of Rev. Dr. Felix G. Williams, III, and forming lasting friendships.

 #### Community and Service
 Patricia was deeply committed to her church and community.
 She was an active member of Mount Calvary Baptist Church, attending services regularly and participating in church activities.
 Her dedication to her faith and community was unwavering, even as she balanced her responsibilities as a single mother.